acoppes/acoppes/site/_drafts/earlyaccess-announcement-and-whatsnext-draft.markdown

 ## Other Marketing Efforts

 I had luck with an [x/tweets post](https://x.com/arielsan/status/2058674364321567103) I did recently following the _"This is the vibe I'm going for with my game"_ trend where I got around 200 wishlists.
-If I compare the wishlists against the ones from being in festivals, it feels like it diminishes the value of doing marketing in social networks but I believe it still makes sense since most of the time is not a big effort (could be share some gif or follow some trend), they could affect being considered in festivals and they also allow me to engage more directly with the community.
+If I compare the wishlists against the ones from being in festivals, it feels like the value of doing marketing in social networks is lower but I believe it still makes sense since most of the time is not a big effort (could be share some gif or follow some trend), they could affect being considered in festivals or getting the interest of content creators and they also allow me to engage more directly with the community.
+In fact I got great contacts from twitter and reddit so they have more broad value than just convert to wishlists (same for festivals btw, the value is not just wishlists).

 <div class="post-image">
   <img src="/assets/shipminer/earlyaccess-announcement/twitter-trend.png" width="100%" />